WatermelonSalt/IcoSet/README.md

 Also, you can do `python IcoSet.py -h` for help

-The Python embeddable package version has been discontinued due to difficulties in installing some required modules

 ## Things you should know

 * **This program is completely self-contained and portable**